 Citizenship - Please note that many of the skills that the law school are looking for are acquired outside the classroom.
 This is why participating in student activities, service work, internships, and leadership positions is crucial to building a strong case for you being admitted to your top law school.

-Testing information - The LSAT is a half-day test composed of 5 multiple-choice sections of 35-minutes each, plus a 30-minute essay.
+Testing information - The LSAT is a test composed of 4 multiple-choice sections of 35-minutes each, plus a written essay administered separately.
 The test covers reading comprehension, logical reasoning, and analytical reasoning (sometimes called logic games).
-The test is given four times per year: June, September/October, December, and February.
-Unlike other graduate and professional exams, the LSAT is a paper and pencil (must be a wooden pencil!) test.
+The test is given multiple times a year.
 Score range from 120 to 180.
-The Aggie LSAT median in 2016 was 155.
+LSAC offers a range of accommodations, so be sure you check out what may be available to you and how to request accommodations in advance.

-Should I take a practice LSAT? - Absolutely, and it's never too early to take it.
-You can download and print from LSAC to see the types of questions that are asked.
-Kaplan and Princeton Review give practice exams online with no cost or obligation.
-Try to take a practice exam before the end of your sophomore year.
+Should I take a practice LSAT or GRE? - Absolutely, and it's never too early to take it.
+You can visit LSAC LawHub to sign up for a free LSAT Prep account and take a free diagnostic test to see the types of questions that are asked.
+Kaplan offers a free practice GRE online.
+Magoosh offeres a free GRE trial.
+The PSA office makes no claims about the efficacy of prep programs, but only provides the names of know providers as a service.
+After taking the practice exam, you should be able to determine whether you will take a commerical prep course (in-person or on-line), or prepare yourself.
+Try to take a practice exam before the end of your second year.
 This should give you sufficient time to decide whether you will do self-prep or take a commercial prep course.
 Which method to choose is very personal and depends upon your starting score, your goal score, your level of personal responsibility and motivation, and the craziness of your schedule.
 One size does not fit all!

 Once you have a timed practice score, the PreLaw advisor is happy to discuss your prep options and help you sift through that decision.